debbabi-nader/customized-attila/README.md

 	grunt build

-The zip Grunt task packages the theme files into `dist/customized-attila.zip`, which you can then upload to your site:
+The package Grunt task packages the theme files into `dist/customized-attila.zip`, which you can then upload to your site:

-	grunt zip
+	grunt package

 ## Copyright & License